Reading time: 8 min

 Conclusion

-In conclusion, the journey from DB2 to SQL Server demands careful consideration of potential obstacles.
-The significance of this transition underscores the need for a proficient team with extensive knowledge and experience.
+The journey from DB2 to SQL Server demands careful consideration of potential obstacles.
+The significance of this transition underscores the need for a proficient team that features extensive knowledge and experience.

-Ispirer Toolkit is a valuable tool for converting databases.
+Ispirer Toolkit is a valuable tool for converting.
 Besides, the Ispirer team provides complete migration services.
-From the initial database analysis to the ultimate database launch, our team is dedicated to handling every aspect of the migration process.
+From the initial analysis to the ultimate launch, our team is dedicated to handling every aspect of migration.
 For a seamless and efficient database migration, reach out to us, and let Ispirer guide you through this transformation with expertise and timeliness.